 - Going above and beyond with a project

-It’s wise to plan your gifts so you’ll know when a situation calls for one.
+In any case, it’s wise to plan your gifts so you’ll know when a situation calls for one.
 However, you can also leave a positive impression on your employees by giving spontaneous gifts just to show that you’re thinking of them.
 Set aside a little extra money for unplanned celebrations and allow some flexibility for showing your appreciation.

 Frequent gifts can also help you retain employees.
 When you routinely celebrate employees, they’re more likely to stick around because they’ll feel valuable and like their work is noticed.
 Plus, they’ll know they work for a company that cares about them and sees them as human beings.